IEEEComputerSocietyUNB/dojo-statistics/README.md

 This app requires [Telepot](https://github.com/nickoala/telepot).

+# Usage

-To run it, run `make` on the source folder.
+To run it, run the main script and give it as argument the Bot's access token.